Fenix125/Multimodal-RAG/README.md

 -   `OPENAI_API_KEY`=your_api_key_here

 > [!IMPORTANT]
-> Make sure at least GEMINI_API_KEY is set - without it the agent won't work
+> Make sure at least GOOGLE_AI_API_KEY is set - without it the agent won't work

 > [!NOTE]
 > All articles and the Chroma db are stored locally under `CHROMA_PATH`